Wednesday, 29 February 2012

 Coinciding with the leap year, this installment illustrates the wet-on-wet approach used to render the Luftwaffe helmet.

-To enhance the spread of paint and diffusion of color, the surface is moisturized with a spray of the retarder and water solution before an intermediate highlight color mix of Storm Blue and Titanium White is airbrushed over.
+To enhance the spread of paint and diffusion of color, the surface is moisturized with a spray of the retarder and water solution before an intermediate highlight color mix of Storm Blue and Titanium White is applied.

 Next, colors complementary to blue were randomly applied in sparing quantities over a moist layer of water and retarder solution.